As an Amazon Associate I earn from qualifying purchases.

 Where do you find shoes to sell?

 Resellable shoes can literally be found almost everywhere.
 We have gotten used shoes from thrift stores, yard sales, craigslist, school/church sales, discount stores, estate sales, store return liquidations, and even dumpsters!
 (How’s that one for the “ick factor”?)
-Once you know a handful of profitable brands, you are more likely to have problems storing your shoe inventory than sourcing it!
-(Check out how we store our eBay shoe inventory)
+Once you know a handful of profitable brands, you are more likely to have problems storing your growing shoe inventory than sourcing it!

 Things to look for besides brand: